ionic2-ninja/emiya-ionic2-router/readme.md

 * -280 can not found redirect page config
 * -300 app exited
 * -310 attempt to enter a token inrequired page with token alreay existed
+* -320 more than one root page found
+* -330 root page not found
 * -400 fail to push first page because it's overrided by another transition

 * false throw by ionic2&angular2 stock api